Privacy and Intelligent Virtual Assistants Usage across Generations

 depending on the context and the specificities of users.
 From this perspective, our aim is to

 provide insights on a research issue still under-investigated in the literature: the post-adoption of voice-based interactive digital devices.
-Drawing on Uses and Gratifications Theory (U&GT), social influence and privacy concerns literature, we develop a research model to measure the effects of utilitarian and hedonic gratifications, subjective norms and critical mass, jointly with the direct and moderating effects of perceived privacy concerns on IVAs continuance intention.
+Drawing on Uses and Gratifications Theory (U>), social influence and privacy concerns literature, we develop a research model to measure the effects of utilitarian and hedonic gratifications, subjective norms and critical mass, jointly with the direct and moderating effects of perceived privacy concerns on IVAs continuance intention.
 The model is then tested using structural equation modeling within a population of 295 users representing three generations Y, X and Baby Boomers.
 Results across the sample show the positive determinant power of utilitarian and hedonic uses, subjective norms and critical mass.
 As expected, perceived privacy concerns variable is negatively related to continuance intention.
 It was also demonstrated that the effect of subjective norms varies for different levels of privacy concerns.
 These results are examined for each generation, the generational differences put into perspective and their theoretical and managerial implications discussed.